Use the links to navigate to the section you want to skip to!

 Vestibular rehabilitation is an effective and useful treatment for balance and vision issues caused by brain injuries and movement disorders.

 This treatment comes in the form of physical therapy and is an exercise-based program.
 It can help reduce vertigo, dizziness, and imbalance, all of which are symptoms of post-concussion syndrome.

 After a person has sustained a concussion, their vestibular system may no longer function properly.
 This can cause a variety of imbalance and coordination problems.

 The damage to the vestibular system will cause the brain to receive distorted signals, resulting in imbalance and vertigo.
 Auditory therapy uses sound to heal the mechanisms in the ear that deliver information to the brain.

 Combined with vision therapy, auditory therapy can restore the vestibular system to its original state and everything will be back to the way it was before.

-Consult a Concussion Specialist at Broadview Spine & Health
+Consult an Ottawa Concussion Specialist at Broadview Spine & Health

 To determine the most suitable treatment option, a proper and in-depth diagnosis is required.
 Our concussion specialists have the experience and tools needed to dictate the extent of your injury and come up with a detailed diagnosis and recovery plan.

 Whether you’ve suffered a mild concussion or a severe one, you can rest assured that you’re in safe hands.

 Get in touch with us to learn more about recovering from a concussion and book an appointment with a specialist today.